shundhammer/qdirstat/README.md

-    Now disabling cleanups that have a refresh policy other than "No Refresh" while directory reading is in progress; otherwise the re-read when the cleanup action has finished clashes with the directory read alreay in progress.
+    Now disabling cleanups that have a refresh policy other than "No Refresh" while directory reading is in progress; otherwise the re-read when the cleanup action has finished clashes with the directory read already in progress.

     This is not an optimal solution, but a very pragmatic one; the optimal